Testing topological conjugacy of time series: Conjugacy experiments

 \subsubsection{Experiment 3A}

 \paragraph{Setup} In the initial experiment for those systems we compare the following time series:

 Time series $\cA$ is conjugate to $\cB_1$ through the homeomorphism $h$.
-Time series $\cA$ and $\cB_2$ comes from the same system -- $f_4$, but are generated using different starting points.
+Time series $\cA$ and $\cB_2$ come from the same system -- $f_4$, but are generated using different starting points.
 Sequences $\cB_3$ and $\cB_4$ are both generated by the logistic map but with different parameter value ($l={3.99}$) than $\cA$; thus, they are not conjugate with $\cA$.
 For $\conjtest$ methods we use \eqref{eq:log_tent_homoemorphism} to compare $\cA$ with $\cB_1$, and the identity map to compare $\cA$ with $\cB_2$, $\cB_3$ and $\cB_4$.

 \paragraph{Results} The first column of Table \ref{tab:experiment_log_tent} shows that all methods properly identify the tent map as a system conjugate to the logistic map (provided that the two time series are generated by dynamically corresponding points, i.e. $a_1$ and $b_1:=h(a_1)$, respectively).
 The second column demonstrates that $\fnn$ and $\KNN$ get confused by a perturbation of the starting point generating time series.
 This effect was not present in the circle and the torus example (Sections \ref{ssec:circle_rotation} and \ref{ssec:torus_rotation}) due to a full symmetry in those examples.
 The $\conjtest$ methods are only weakly affected by the perturbation of the starting point.
-Though, we expect that for higher values of parameter $t$ may significantly affect the outcome of $\conjtest$ due to chaotic nature of the map.
+Nevertheless, we expect that higher values of parameter $t$ may significantly affect the outcome of $\conjtest$ due to the chaotic nature of the map.
 We test it further in the context of Lorenz attractor (Experiment $\hyperref[sssec:exp_4c]{4C}$).
 The third and the fourth column reflect high sensitivity of $\fnn$ and $\KNN$ to the parameter of the system.
 On the other hand, $\conjtest$ methods admit rather conservative response to a change of the parameter.

 The experiment shows that $\fnn$ and $\KNN$ are able to detect a change caused by a perturbation of a system immediately.
-However, in the context of empirical data we may not be able determine whether the starting point was perturbed, the system has actually changed, or there is a noise in our measurements.
+However, in the context of empirical data we may not be able to determine whether the starting point was perturbed, or if the system has actually changed, or whether there was a noise in our measurements.
 Thus, some robustness with respect to noise might be desirable and the seemingly blurred concept of the conjugacy represented by $\conjtest$ might be helpful.